jeffreycwitt/hn202/docs/first-crusade-events.md

 ---
-title: '11: The First Crusade according to Fulcher of Chartres'
+title: 'The First Crusade according to Fulcher of Chartres'
 layout: lecture
 description: "The First Crusade according to Fulcher of Chartres"
 readings: "Reading: Fulcher of Chartres"
-published: true
+published: false
-date: 2023-02-21
+date: 2024-02-13
 nav_order: 11
 ---